Process for Your Well Woman Exam

 Frequency of Pap Tests

 The American College of Obstetrics and Gynecology (ACOG) recommends that sexually active females younger than age 21 be counseled and tested for sexually transmitted infections, and be counseled regarding safe sex and contraception.
-The Pap test is not recommended at this age because it may lead to unnecessary evaluation and treatment in women at very low risk of cancer.
+The Pap test is not recommended for those younger than 21 (and not sexually active) because it may lead to unnecessary evaluation and treatment in women at very low risk of cancer.
 Women age 21 should start getting regular Pap tests no fewer than every three years or as directed by their primary care physician.

 Screening for Sexually Transmitted Infections